Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Limitations and Threats to Validity

 Likewise, our main interview guide was developed after conducting two pilot interviews.
 The interview recordings underwent automatic transcription, and any errors introduced during this process were manually rectified by listening to each audio recording during the coding phase.
 In the interviews, there could be a possibility of misalignment between our intended questions and participants' understanding, leading to potential misinterpretations or misunderstandings.
 To address this, we employed follow-up questions to ensure clarity on the participants' statements.

 All four authors were involved in designing the interview guide, with the initial coding primarily handled by the first author.
-However, all authors actively participated in refining and finalizing the codes, concepts, and categories through collaborative discussions.
-We have also included various interview quotes as examples, aiming to minimize any potential reporting biases in the study.
+However, all authors actively participated in refining and finalising the codes, concepts, and categories through collaborative discussions.
+We have also included various interview quotes as examples, aiming to minimise any potential reporting biases in the study.

 In addition, there could be a potential risk to the research’s internal validity when using the payment for the second round of data collection.
-As a way of mitigating this risk, we initially provided the candidates with an anonymous survey asking them for their years of experience in AI/ML development.
+As a way of mitigating this risk, we initially provided the candidates with an anonymous pre-interview questionnaire asking them about their years of experience in AI/ML system development.
 Using this information, we selected participants for interviews, and approval for payment was granted only after confirming alignment with our predetermined participation criteria.
 The process was carried out with ethics approval.
-Candidates with no experience in AI/ML development were not selected for the interview.
+Candidates with no experience in AI/ML system development were not selected for the interview.